 Many native-born Americans viewed immigrants with fear at the beginning of the 20th century.
 Economic instability and social tensions were blamed on foreigners, and the "immigrant problem" became a national focus.
 This anti-immigrant document released from the Ku Klux Klan announces members' belief in protecting traditional American ideals from immigrants, reflecting the fear that many native-born Americans felt.

 Bruce McLaren and Chris Amon won the 1966 24 Hours of Le Mans in the #2 Ford GT40 Mark II.
 Ford swept the podium that year with first, second, and third places.
-The company attempted a dramatic three-way tie but, because they started farther back in the grid, McLaren and Amon technically covered more distance in the French endurance race.
+The company attempted a dramatic three-way tie but, because McLaren and Amon started farther back in the grid, they technically covered more distance in the French endurance race.